Eyedrops for cataract

 Treating cataracts in Singapore

-Currently in Singapore, as mentioned, the only effective way to restore good vision is through the surgical removal of cataracts and replacing it with an intraocular lens.
-Cataract surgery is one of the most performed eye surgeries in the world, which is low risk and has high success rates.
-IV-sedation is usually administered during the surgery to provide comfort to the patient.
+Currently in Singapore, the only effective way to restore good vision is through the surgical removal of cataract and replacing it with an intraocular lens.
+Cataract surgery is one of the most commonly performed eye surgeries in the world, which is low risk and has high success rate.
+Intravenous-sedation is usually administered during the surgery to provide comfort.
 Most people with normal age-related cataracts and no underlying eye conditions are likely to regain good vision after cataract surgery.

 Seeing an ophthalmologist in Singapore

 If you suspect you may have cataracts, it is recommended to see an ophthalmologist to have your eyes examined.
 Symptoms of cataracts include a gradual decrease in vision, dull colour vision or requiring better lighting to see better.